Connects: Edmonton, AB, and Prince Rupert, BC

 E 187.6 Jasper National Park East Entrance station.

-E 192 Turnoff for Pochahontas Cabins, Campground and Miette Hot Springs Pool.
+E 192 Turnoff for Pocahontas Jasper National Park Campground (1.2 miles south) and Miette Hot Springs Pool (10.2 miles south).

-E 211.4 Snaring River Campground (Jasper National Park).
+E 211.4 Snaring River Jasper National Park Campground.

 E 232.9 Jasper National Park West Entrance station.